larskanis/eventbox/README.md

 ### When to use Eventbox?

 Eventbox comes into action when things are getting more complicated or more customized.
-Say a ThreadPool like challenge, but for virtual machines with a noticeable startup time, several activation steps and different properties per VM.
+For instance a module which shall distribute work orders to external processes with a noticeable startup time, several activation steps and different properties per process.
 In such cases available abstractions don't fit well to the problem.
+Eventbox helps to manage a consistent state about running activities.
+It also allows to query this state in a natural way, since states can be stored in plain ruby objects (arrays, hashs, etc).

-And while not impossible to implement things per raw threads, mutexes and condition variables, it's pretty hard to do that right.
+While not impossible to implement things per raw threads, mutexes and condition variables, it's pretty hard to do that right.
 But if you don't do it right, you'll probably not notice that, until going to production.